 From giving users a look behind the scenes to community polls and product teasers – Stories let you have one-on-one conversations with your audience.

-In other words, Instagram Stories make your company more personable to your audience.
+In other words, Instagram Stories make your company more appealing to your audience.

 And data backs this up!